dygje/telegram-userbot/QWEN.md

 ### Explanation Style
 - Provide detailed explanations with code examples
-- Link to relevant PyroFork, FastAPI, React, and Next.js documentation
+- Link to relevant PyroFork, FastAPI, React, and Telegram Web App SDK documentation
 - Explain both the "how" and "why" of implementations
 - Include best practices and security considerations
 - Reference Clean Architecture patterns